openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/18_annotations.rst

         '=' constantExpression
         ;

-As any other declarated entity, an annotation can be exported by using the keyword ``export``.
+As any other declared entity, an annotation can be exported by using the keyword ``export``.

 A *type* in the annotation field is restricted (see :ref:`Types of Annotation Fields`).